eternagame/eterna100-benchmarking/README.md

 # Eterna100 Benchmarking

-Scripts to run + instructions for running various RNA inverse folding algorithms on the new and "old" Eterna100.
+This repository contains RNA design algorithm solutions for the Eterna100-V1 and Eterna100-V2.